jonathasrocha/shape-case/README.md

 ```

-## Answer
+## Answers

 > [!WARNING]
 > It Was considered WARNING AND ERROR as failures

-How much the Total equipment failures that happened?
+1. How much the Total equipment failures that happened?

 If we count the warnings as failure  the total was 5000001